 An important architectural landmark in the region surrounding Pondicherry, this golden meditation temple is located right in the middle of Auroville and acts as a de facto centre of the entire town.
 While entry into the golf ball-shaped Matrimandir is open only to Aurovillians, visitors who register a day in advance can go to the viewing point near the structure.

+The experimental city/township of Auroville is without a doubt one of the biggest tourist crowd-pullers near Pondicherry.
 Living there requires forsaking the use of money, and the long-term and absolute commitment to its principles of unity.
 Located approximately 8 km from Pondicherry’s city centre, one of the most popular destinations in Auroville is the Auroville Main Road Market.
 While it has far fewer shops and stalls than most common markets, the marketplace is pretty well-known for its handicrafts and traditional merchandise made and marketed by Aurovillians.

 Alcohol is prohibited in Auroville, meaning it attracts a different crowd from the one in Pondicherry.
 This and a burgeoning offbeat tourism scene has given rise to a number of great cafes, bakeries and restaurants in the area that are known for their gourmet menus, locally-sourced food and variety of cuisines.
 Of particular note is the famous Auroville Bakery & Boulangerie, which sources all its ingredients locally and has a beautiful garden seating area.